foundersandcoders/Product-Management-Curriculum/list-of-exercises/zippy-8s.md

 ### Introduction

-In this exercise, Product Managers will have to come up with eight new and slightly different ideas in rapid succession.
+In this exercise, Product Managers will have to come up with eight new and distinct ideas in rapid succession.
 By doing so, they are encouraged to diverge in their thinking as well as to think outside the box.

+Requiring the participants to think so fast forces them to produce something and not dwell too much on the possible consequences.
+This is a really powerful way of encouraging the creative flow and generate ideas that may never have been explored.

 ### Required Materials